gsharathreddy77/aporeto/README.md

 python unique.py --file=big_file.txt --output="ooo.txt

 Algorithm:

-	Declare a hashSet which stores md5 and length of a line
+	Create a hashSet which stores md5 and length of a line

 	for each line in the file:
 		compute (md5, len) of the line